thomasscothamilton/thomasscothamilton.github.io/content/posts/prompt-engineering/create-a-prompt-catalog.md

+---
+title: "Setting Up a Prompt Catalog on GitHub for OpenAI Assistant Requests"
+date: 2024-12-12
+draft: false
+description: "Learn how to set up a structured prompt catalog on GitHub to manage and version-control prompts for use with the OpenAI Assistant API."
+tags: ["OpenAI", "Prompt Engineering", "GitHub", "APIs", "Automation"]
+---

 # Setting Up a Prompt Catalog on GitHub for OpenAI Assistant Requests

 A **Prompt Catalog** on GitHub allows you to centrally manage and version-control prompts for use with the OpenAI Assistant API.
 This guide walks through setting up a structured catalog in a GitHub repository.